SP-UT/vpc/README.md

 The module uses [cidrsubnets](https://developer.hashicorp.com/terraform/language/functions/cidrsubnets) function to calculate subnets CIDRs.
 So please refer to that documentation in setting up `new_bits` for each subnet.

-We can add more private subnets using this VPC module as long as the VPC CIDR can accomodate that in the address space.
+We can add more private subnets using this VPC module as shown in the below example.

-Below example can be referred to add more private subnets.
 ```
 subnets = [
             {